artsiomkorzun/1brc-walkthrough/Walkthrough.md

 # Walkthrough
 The one billion row challenge (1brc) is a fun exploration of how fast a Java application can parse and aggregate a file containing 1 billion rows.
-In this article you can learn the optimizations I applied at the challenge plus some easy ones you can apply in everyday coding.
+In this article, you can learn the optimizations I applied at the challenge plus some easy ones you can apply in everyday coding.

  ### Challenge
 You are given a file with 1 billion rows.
 Each row contains a text station and a numeric temperature, separated by a comma: